 2016 Obama’s America free on demand: Anti-Obama movie used as political tool?
 2016 Obama’s America, Dinesh D’Souza and John Sullivan’s anti-Obama documentary, has been derided by the vast majority of…

 Viacom vs. Tom Cruise Hardly “alternative film” news, and hardly “news,” period, at this point … … But after 14 years of marriage, Paramount – following orders from 83-year-old Viacom…

 Tiefland Leni Riefenstahl auction in England The BBC reports that 33 original photographs taken during the shooting of Tiefland (Lowlands), the last feature film directed by and starring Leni Riefenstahl,…

-Potential Oscar contenders include weeping camel, Howard Zinn and slain Civil Rights activist.
-But polemical Iraq War features have been thoroughly bypassed.
+Next year’s potential Oscar contenders include a weeping camel, historian Howard Zinn and a slain Civil Rights activist.
+But polemical Iraq War features have been thoroughly left out.